SuadeLabs/fire/documentation/properties/type.md

 > (b) a BIPRU firm.
 > (5) (in SYSC 19A(IFPRU Remuneration Code)) a firm in (3).
 > (6) (in SYSC 19D (Dual-regulated firms Remuneration Code)) a firm in (3) that is a UK designated investment firm.

+### unincorp_inv_fund
+_Unincorporated investment funds_ comprising investment portfolios owned by a group of participants and whose management is undertaken by other financial corporations

 ### ciu